-The county board of election commissioners may choose to use only paper ballots counted by hand for the no poll election.
+The county board of election commissioners may choose to use only paper ballots counted by hand for an unopposed election with no change in the rate or structure of the millage issue.
 [A.C.A. §§ 6-14-102(c)(2)(B)